Ab Initio Generalized Langevin Equation: Abstract

 \section{Abstract}

-We propose an approach for learning accurately the dynamics of slow collective variables from atomistic data obtained from ab-initio quantum mechanical theory, using generalized Langevin equations (GLE).
-The force fields, memory kernel, and noise generator are constructed within the Mori-Zwanzig formalism under the constraint imposed by the fluctuation-dissipation theorem.
-Combined with Deep Potential Molecular Dynamics (DeePMD) and density functional theory, this GLE approach opens the door to carry out first-principles multi-scale modeling for a variety of systems.
-Here, we demonstrate this capability with a study of the dynamics of twin domain walls in ferroelectric lead titanate.
-The importance of memory effects is illustrated by the fact that while ab-initio GLE agrees well with molecular dynamics at near-equilibrium conditions, Markovian Langevin dynamics underestimates the rate of rare events by several orders of magnitude.
+We introduce a machine learning-based approach called ab initio generalized Langevin equation (AIGLE) to model the dynamics of slow collective variables in materials and molecules.
+In this scheme, the parameters are learned from atomistic simulations based on ab initio quantum mechanical models.
+Force field, memory kernel, and noise generator are constructed in the context of the Mori-Zwanzig formalism, under the constraint of the fluctuation-dissipation theorem.
+Combined with deep potential molecular dynamics and electronic density functional theory, this approach opens the way to multi-scale modeling in a variety of situations.
+Here, we demonstrate this capability with a study of two mesoscale processes in crystalline lead titanate, namely the field-driven dynamics of a planar ferroelectric domain wall, and the dynamics of an extensive lattice of coarse-grained electric dipoles.
+In the first case, AIGLE extends the reach of ab initio simulations to a regime of noise-driven motions not accessible to molecular dynamics.
+In the second case, AIGLE deals with an extensive set of collective variables by adopting a local approximation for the memory kernel and retaining only short-range noise correlations.
+The scheme is computationally more efficient than molecular dynamics by several orders of magnitude, and mimics the microscopic dynamics at low frequencies where it reproduces accurately the dominant far-infrared absorption frequency.

-Developing accurate and reliable meso-scale physical models has been a long-standing problem in science with implications to many areas including material modeling and computational biology \cite{provatas2011phase, muller2002coarse, saunders2013coarse, brini2013systematic, kmiecik2016coarse}.
-In this long scientific pursuit, two ideas stand out.
-The first is the Landau approach for the free energy in terms of phenomenological order parameters.
-The second is the Mori-Zwanzig formalism for the dynamics of coarse-grained variables derived from the microscopic degrees of freedom.

-The key concept in Landau models is the order parameter.
-It is an observable or a set of observables that in a symmetry breaking phase transition take nonzero value(s) in the ordered phase and vanish in the disordered phase.
-The microscopic origin of the order parameters is usually ignored, while the free energy is expressed by a physically motivated series expansion in terms of the order parameters and their gradients.
-The resultant effective model is generally referred to as Landau-Ginzburg theory.
-It has been applied successfully to a variety of phenomena, including superconductivity~\cite{lifshitz2013statistical}, ferromagnetism~\cite{landau2013statistical}, ferroelectricity~\cite{chandra2007landau}, etc. Dynamical equations can also be constructed on phenomenological grounds.
-Well-known examples include the Landau-Lifshitz equation for the evolution of the magnetization~\cite{eriksson2017atomistic}, the Allen-Cahn and the Cahn-Hilliard equations for the dynamics of phase separation ~\cite{allen1979microscopic, cahn1958free}, more generally the phase field models~\cite{chen2002phase} and the phase-field-crystal models~\cite{PhysRevE.70.051605, PhysRevE.79.035701, pfc-review} for a variety of problems.